evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 * Monitor tabular and text **data quality** in your production pipelines and services.
 * Track **data and prediction drift** over time for text, tabular data and **embeddings**.
 * Monitor **text data** (e.g., sentiment, drift, trigger words) for NLP and **LLM models**.
-* Monitor **ML model quality** for classification, regression, ranking, and recommendations, including champion/challenger and shadow models, and delayed ground truth.
+* Monitor **ML model quality** for classification, regression, ranking, and recommendations, including champion/challenger and shadow models and delayed ground truth.
 * Track the results of **Test Suites** that bundle multiple evaluations.

 Evidently supports over 100 pre-built Metrics and Tests.
 You can also add custom metrics.